CNO Legal Glossary

 - Executory contracts

 - Contracts or leases under which both parties to the agreement have duties remaining to be performed.

 - Latin, meaning “of one part.”
 On behalf of one party only, and without notice to the other side.

-- The court’s sealing of a first-time offender’s criminal record so it is not publicly available.
+- Deletion of a first-time offender’s criminal record to make it permanently irretrievable.

 The CNO Legal Glossary is part of an ongoing effort to educate the public about the courts and explain the legal system.
 The glossary is an evolving, interactive public resource.
 CNO encourages readers to send in their ideas for words and phrases to be considered for inclusion in the glossary.
 Submit your suggestions to CNO@sc.ohio.gov.
 The content of the CNO Legal Glossary does not represent the legal views of the court and is not considered or consulted by the justices in case deliberations.